Palaiochora

 Palaiochora (Παλαιόχωρα or Παλιόχωρα) is a small town in Chania regional unit, Greece.
 It is located 70 km south of Chania, on the southwest coast of Crete and occupies a small peninsula 400 m wide and 700 m long.
 The town is set along 11 km of coastline bordering the Libyan Sea.
-It is the seat of the municipality of Kantanos–Selino and its population was 1,675 in the 2011 census.
+It is the seat of the municipality of Kantanos–Selino and its population was 2,181 in the 2021 census.

 Economy

 Palaiochora's economy is based on tourism and agriculture (mainly the cultivation of tomatoes in greenhouses, and also olive oil production).
-It has been a relaxing holiday destination since the early 1970s when it was popular with hippies.
+It has been a holiday destination since the early 1970s when it was popular with hippies.

-Palaiochora has crystal clear waters, well organised beaches, and beautiful isolated small anchorages.
+Palaiochora has crystal clear waters, well organised beaches, and isolated small anchorages.
 It is served by numerous hotels, restaurants, tavernas, cafés, and bars.
 Facilities in Palaiochora include bank branches, a post office, a central telephone office, a health centre, doctor's offices, dentists, chemists, a police station, a coast guard and customs office, and many types of stores.
 Ferry boats connect Palaiochora with Sougia, Agia Roumeli, Loutro, Chora Sfakion, and Gavdos.